Special tax deduction for a reduced capacity to pay taxes

 The total income of all family members affects the deduction

-Whether or not the special deduction can be granted to you depends on
+Whether or not the special deduction can be given to you depends on

 - how much annual income you receive – including any tax-exempt income

-- how much income the other members of your family receive (your spouse’s and your children’s income and wealth).
+- how much income and property the other members of your family receive or have (your spouse’s and your children’s income and wealth).

-For this reason, the special deduction cannot be included in your tax-card calculation so that it would reduce your withholding rate.
+For the above reasons, the special deduction cannot be included in your tax-card calculation so that it would reduce your withholding rate.

 Reduced capacity to pay taxes because of medical expenses

-High health and medical costs qualify for the special deduction under the following two conditions:
+High health and medical expenses qualify for the special deduction, based on a standard formula, under the following two conditions:

-- Annual costs reach €700 for the taxpayer and family, and
+- Annual expenses reach €700 for the taxpayer and family, and

 - They also reach 10% of the annual adjusted gross income (including both earned and capital income, net of any deductions for the production of income).